Acts 8:37: Omission or Addition?

 (Metzger, B. M., A textual commentary on the Greek New Testament)

 Bruce states that verse 37 is a Western addition to the text.
-That refers to a addition that stems from the Western text-type which has manuscripts dated as old as the 4th and 5th century CE.
+That refers to an addition that stems from the Western text-type which contains manuscripts dated as old as the 4th and 5th century CE.
 However, the Western text-type manuscripts date as recently as the Medieval period.
-The Western church leaders are some of the most famous, including Tertullian, Cyprian, Irenaeus, Ignatius, Polycarp, etc. The Western text types are some of the oldest manuscripts but not as old as the Alexandrian text-types.
-Some of the Alexandrian text-types are dated to the 2nd century CE.
-However, the issue with the older manuscripts is that they were altered more frequently than later manuscripts, such as the Byzantine text-types that underly the Majority text of the KJV.
+The Western church leaders are some of the most famous, including Tertullian, Cyprian, Irenaeus, Ignatius, Polycarp, etc. The Western text types are some of the oldest manuscripts but not as old as the Alexandrian text-types or any writings of the ante-Nicaean fathers.
+However, the Alexandrian text-types are dated as old as the 2nd century CE.
+The issue with these older Alexandrian manuscripts is that they were altered more frequently than later manuscripts, unlike the Byzantine text-types that underlay the Majority text of the KJV.
+Nevertheless, this cohesiveness in later manuscripts has less to do with textual traditions and more to do with advancing technology for writing and the fact that literacy rates were quite different between the two time frames.

 Often the inconsistencies in the early manuscripts were due to scribal mistakes or footnotes that were added into the actual text during copying.
 When manuscripts from the early text-types have verses omitted it’s usually assumed that the original did not include the passage because it was more likely for a scribe to add to the text than to remove from it.
 The typical way that a footnote becomes a textual variant is a 3 step process.